Post Fiji opens new call center

 “We have numerous products, we have EMS, Philatelic, we have registered parcel.
 Now what will happen is that all the customer queris and inquiries will be diverted to one center which is the call center and we have a professional team.”

-Bansod says customers will be able to call the center between 8am and 5pm from Monday to Friday adding that the call center will have itaukei, Hindi and English.
+Bansod says customers will be able to call the center between 8am and 5pm from Monday to Friday with their officers trained in all three major languages that is I-taukei, English and Hindi.